rahulgopinath/rahulgopinath.github.io/_posts/2026-06-09-ttt-grammar-inference.markdown

 adds exactly one new inner node, splitting one existing leaf into two children.

 A node starts life as a leaf holding a state name.
+When the equivalence oracle returns a counterexample, it means the blackbox and the hypothesis DFA disagree on some string: two strings that reach different blackbox states are being routed to the same hypothesis state. `decompose` identifies which leaf is responsible and splits it.

-When the equivalence oracle returns a counterexample, `decompose` sifts the transformed prefix through the DT to locate the leaf whose state must be refined.
-That leaf is then *split in place*: it becomes an inner node, forgets its state name, and gains a discriminator and two child leaves, one for each of the two now-distinct states.
-Which child gets which state is determined by querying the oracle on `reach(old_state) + discriminator`.
+Splitting a leaf means it becomes an inner node: it forgets its state name, gains a discriminator suffix, and sprouts two child leaves, one for each of the two now-distinct states.
+Which child goes right and which goes left is determined by querying the oracle on `reach(old_state) + discriminator`.
+A right child means that query returned True; a left child means it returned False.
+Note that right does not mean "accepted": later, when sifting an arbitrary string $$ w $$, the same node asks whether $$ w + discriminator $$ is accepted, and routes right on True, left on False.
+The direction encodes agreement with the oracle, not acceptance of $$ w $$ itself.
 We mutate in place because other nodes in the tree already hold references to this object; replacing it with a new object would leave those references stale.
 The `split` method (called `split_leaf` in TTT